pierorex/parallelism-homework/practica3/README.md

     Elapsed time for buffered send =  5253894 uSec Elapsed time for standard send = 10421390 uSec

-    We used 150000000 as program argument to stress the program and let us see real time differences and consequences:
+    We used 150000000 as argument to stress the program and let us see real time differences and consequences:
         - Ready send is the fastest because it doesn't guanrantee that the receive has been posted, so it leaves those checks to the programmer.